marijnbent/obsidian-print/README.md

 ## Customize CSS

+In the settings, you can adjust the font size for all headings and text, and optionally hide the title.

-To customize the appearance of your printed notes, you can adjust the default CSS styling.
-See [the default styling](/styles.css), you can modify these styles according to your preferences to achieve the desired look for your printed documents in the plugin settings.
+To further customize the appearance of your printed notes, you can create a `print.css` snippet.
+The printed document's body contains the `.obsidian-print` class.
+Be sure to prefix your print-specific CSS with this class so that it only applies to printed content.
+You can view the default styles [in this file](/styles.css).

-If you encounter any issues or need help with styling, enable the Debug Mode to see how your notes appear when printed and make adjustments as needed.
+If you have trouble with the styling, enable Debug Mode to preview how your notes will look when printed and make any necessary adjustments.